 The Snack Quilt pattern is suitable for scraps and nickels, hand piecing, machine piecing, or a combination of both (hybrid piecing).

-I wanted to keep it simple for my snack time, so I just used one fabric for all the hexagons flowers.
+I wanted to keep it simple for my snack time, so I just used one fabric for all the hexagon flowers.
 The fabric had a big design, so the effect was to make the flowers look scrappy.
-I was able to print eight 1.5 inch hexagons at a time on scraps about 7.75 x 13 inches.
+I was able to print eight 1.5-inch hexagons at a time on scraps about 7.75 x 13 inches.